 Smoke formulations #1 and #2 shown below are prepared by first grinding the potassium nitrate to a fine powder, then fully blending with the sugar using a rotating tumbler.
 The dry mixture is then heated in a thermostatically controlled deep-fryer or pan, the poured into the canister.
 The bottom of the canister is then tapped repeatedly on a table to help drive out any trapped air.

 To prepare Smoke Formulation #3, the potassium nitrate is first ground to a fine powder.
 It is then combined with the sucrose (in the form of icing or confectioners sugar), baking soda and the iron oxide.
 This dry mixture is then fully blended together using a rotating tumbler and a few small aquarium stones to help declump the iron oxide.
-The paraffin is then carefully melted and removed from the heat source.
+The paraffin is then carefully melted* using a hot water bath (so called double-boiler) then removed from the heat source.
 The dry mixture is incorporated into the paraffin.
 The result is a clumpy mixture.
 Once cooled, this mixture is then tightly compressed into the canister using a wooden dowel tapped lightly with a hammer.
 Any left over mixture can be saved for future use and stored in a sealed container.

 The canister that holds the smoke charge is made from a length of Electrical Metallic Tubing (E.M.T.).
 Being steel, the canister holds up well to the heat of combustion, and as such can be re-used indefinitely.
 Six exhaust ports provide the venting for the smoke.
 The vents are sized to prevent pressure build-up, as the smoke compositions burn more rapidly under elevated pressure.
 The body of the canister is machined thinner to remove unnecessary weight.
 An aluminum plug at the bottom serves as a closure and as a mounting base.
 A threaded hole in the plug engages a small machine screw for mounting the smoke canister to the outside end of the AvBay.